“Pour ce qui est de l’avenir, il ne s’agit pas de le prevoir mais de le rendre possible” | Antoine de Saint Exupery

 There were many old books lying on the desk, some of them still open.
-Just behind them there was a chest of wanders and further to the right she noticed the empty bird’s cage, which used to be the house for her green parrot back in the days of her childhood.
-Her eyes scanned the room and stopped at the old wooden door painted white down the stairs in front of her.
+Just behind them there was a richly decorated box and further to the right she noticed an empty bird’s cage, which used to be the house for her green parrot back in the days of her childhood.
+Her eyes scanned the room and stopped at the old wooden door painted white.

 “I’m better than that” she mumbled, turning her head away from the entrance to the wine cellar.

 Michelle was not a wine lover.
 She was neither a wine person, nor any other alcohol lover at all.
 She didn’t particularly want a glass of wine to be her muse.
 Smoking cigarettes and drinking coke, in her opinion, were much better choices than creating something under the influence of alcohol.
 Half a pack of cigarettes later, she was still staring at the blank page on her screen.
 Wine felt like the ultimate solution.